busykoala/helm-intro/README.md

 helm diff upgrade intro . -n helm-intro -f values.yaml
 ```

 Looks good, right?
-Only the replica number changed in our
+Only the background color changed in our
-deployment.
+configmap plus the checksum in the deployment annotations.
 Time to actually do the change.

 ```bash
 helm upgrade intro . -n helm-intro -f values.yaml